thxi/PlaceCells/readme.md

-This will run a jupyter notebook(lab) on localhost:8888 (warning: I disabled authentification for the jupyter notebook, so you may want to avoid running it when connected to public networks, or you can just run jupyter notebook normally by typing in terminal `jupyter lab`)
+This will run a jupyter notebook(lab) on localhost:8888 (warning: I disabled authentification for the jupyter notebook, so you may want to avoid running it when connected to public networks, or you can just run jupyter notebook normally by typing `jupyter lab` in terminal)

 ## Presentation (with images)

-If you want a very short intro to topology and this research, you can follow [the link](https://docs.google.com/presentation/d/14w54qtytAnmYjUSET2NCNGnUpqrMwVsIfT9REbYE2Zc/edit?usp=sharing) to see the presentation I have made to present the results of my work.
-Slides have all the information you need to get started.
+If you want a very short introduction to topology and this research, you can follow [the link](https://docs.google.com/presentation/d/14w54qtytAnmYjUSET2NCNGnUpqrMwVsIfT9REbYE2Zc/edit?usp=sharing) to see a presentation I have made to present the results of my work.
+The presentation has all the information you need to get started.